 Before I attended Lethbridge College, I produced my own television show that aired for over a year and a half on Shaw-Lethbridge.
 It was called Prairie Phyre First Nations News in Southern Alberta and its mission was to raise awareness in the mainstream culture about First Nations communities.
 With the encouragement of my producer at Shaw, I returned to postsecondary and attended Lethbridge College.
 For the next three years, I was a full-time single parent and student.

 After I graduated in 2015, I did contract work for two-and-a-half years as a weekend anchor, reporter and producer for ABC/FOX Montana.
 I was the only Indigenous reporter working in the mainstream media in Montana.
-Last October, I started working as a video journalist at CityNews in Winnipeg – and I am now one of three Indigenous reporters in Canada working for CityNews.
+In October 2018, I started working as a video journalist at CityNews in Winnipeg – where I was one of three Indigenous reporters in Canada working for CityNews.
+Now I am working at CTV Winnipeg.
 What I love most about my work is that I get to learn new things – every day.

 Some of the stories I tell are wonderful and heartwarming.
 For example, I recently learned what goes into making chocolate.
 From the tree to the bean to the chocolate bar, and it really blew my mind.
 Most stories, however, pull at my heartstrings.
 There was the grieving husband whose wife died after giving birth and the grieving mother whose daughter died on a mother-daughter vacation.
 I cried during both interviews.
 But the ones that really get to me are the ones about missing and murdered Indigenous women and men.
 Not just because I know families who may never get closure, not just because I know some who may never come home, but also because I am an Indigenous woman, and it’s scary to know I have a target on my back by simply existing.
 Every time I leave a building, am alone in a stairwell or walking to my vehicle, I have to watch my back.